-Tamsyn Luggar – Parent Governor (Chair of Governors)
+Tamsyn Luggar – Co-opted Governor (Chair)

 Tamsyn was elected to the Governing Body in July 2018.
 She has been a School Governor since 2012, initially at Lea and Garsdon Primary School and then at Westonbirt School.
 Tamsyn has a degree in Geography and qualified as a Chartered Mineral and Waste Surveyor.
 She is also a swim coach with Malmesbury Marlins ASC.